Where do cyclists belong? Not on roads or pedestrian paths, a new survey finds

 READ: Singapore's e-bike numbers double over the past year amid demand from food delivery riders

-Singapore’s cycling path network will expand from 460 kilometres now to 800 km by 2023 and to more than 1,300 km by 2030, according to the Land Transport Authority (LTA).
+Singapore’s cycling path network will expand from 460 km now to 800 km by 2023 and to more than 1,300 km by 2030, according to the Land Transport Authority (LTA).

 These paths will connect homes to MRT stations, bus interchanges and nearby shopping malls and schools.